-This is the number of staff (expressed in "heads") recorded as at 31 December of the reference year, no matter what type of employment contract (permanent, fixed-term, seasonal, apprentice, professionalisation contract or individual contractor) and no matter the number of hours worked per month.

-Employees who have an end date as at 31 December are counted as staff Interns and temporary work agencies workers are not counted.
+This is the number of staff (expressed in "heads") recorded as at 31 December of the reference year, no matter what type of employment contract (permanent, fixed-term, seasonal, apprentice, professionalisation contract or individual contractor) and regardless of the number of hours worked per month.
+Employees who have an end date as at December 31st are counted as staff.
+Interns, temporary work agencies workers and employees from subcontractors are not counted.
+Employees who have an end date as at 31 December are counted as staff.
+Interns and temporary work agencies workers are not counted.